Services

 How engagements begin

-The first step is to understand what is moving, who needs to decide or review, and what material should remain after the engagement.
+The support shape does not need to be fixed before the first conversation.
+Share what is moving, who needs to decide or review, what feels unclear, and what material may need to remain.

 Share the current issue

-Describe what is moving, why it matters, who needs to decide or review, and what feels mixed or unclear.
+Describe what is moving, who needs to decide or review, what feels mixed or unclear, and whether the need is one-time or recurring.

 Current stateDecision pointContext